aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 TODO: Add graph

+The following images shows the predicted results compared with the target images:

+TODO: Add images

+TODO: Describe the differences between the resnet18/34 and the different loss functions combinations

-We can see that the model was capable of predicting the shaps and the colors accurately, but the model was not able to predict the high frequency details of the t-shirt.
+We can observe that the model was capable of predicting a satisfactory shapes and colors, but it failed to predict the high frequency details of the t-shirt.

+The problem with the high frequency details was expected as the UNets are well known for their poor performance in high frequency details.
+This is why we decided to change the model to a patch-GAN.

+## Using a Patch-GAN model
+We have used the following configuration for the patch-GAN model:

+* 200 epochs
+* Learning rate for the discriminator ????
+* Learning rate for the generator ????
+* Batch size 32
+* Image size 224x224
+* TODO: Add the rest of the configuration

 ## Project architecture
 ### Initial approach